Premier League line-ups: Every expected XI this weekend

 When is the Fantasy Premier League deadline for transfers?

-This week, the GW3 deadline for FPL is at 11am BST on Satuday, August 30 – 90 minutes before kick-off of the weekend's first fixture.
+This week, the GW5 deadline for FPL is at 11am BST on Saturday, September 20 – 90 minutes before kick-off of the weekend's first fixture.

-Line-ups for the first game of the season between Arsenal and Nottingham Forest will drop 15 minutes later.
+Line-ups for the first game of the weekend, the Merseyside derby, where Liverpool host rivals Everton, will drop 15 minutes later.

 The best features, fun and footballing quizzes, straight to your inbox every week.